 A big win of this design trend is that many of the strategies employed in this type of sustainable construction can also help to make a property more fire resilient.
 This includes the use of triple-glazed windows and an airtight building envelope, which for instance prevents toxic gases and smoke from entering the building.

-Knauf Australia recently supplied plasterboard to Sapphire House, Australia’s first passive house built to the highest bushfire rating (BAL-FZ).
+Knauf Australia supplied plasterboard to Sapphire House, Australia’s first passive house built to the highest bushfire rating (BAL-FZ).
 Read more about bushfire ratings (BAL) below.

 Standards and codes

 Over the last 25 years Australian building codes and standards have become considerably more comprehensive to include strategies to make buildings more fire resilient.

 The codes include performance standards and appropriate materials to resist bushfire attack.

 The current standards related to bushfire issues are: